|Jesus Spiritual Teacher or Social Revolutionary|

 So what was that society like?

-Many also lived on the edge of destitution: those with infirmities, the blind, the lame, the deaf, the dumb, the lepers and sinners.
-They had no life, they simply survived from day to day, forced to begging just to stay alive.
+Many also lived on the edge of destitution: those with infirmities, the blind, the lame, the deaf, the dumb, the lepers.
+They had no life, they simply survived from day to day, forced to beg just to stay alive, a very precarious existence.

 The Kingdom of God

-And when Jesus talked about the rich landowner23 who had a massive harvest and said to himself: “What I am to do?
-I know, I will tear down my barns and build bigger ones” without any consideration for those who were hungry, the people Jesus was talking to knew exactly what part of town these guys lived in.
+And when Jesus talked about the rich landowner who had a massive harvest and said to himself: “What I am to do?
+I know, I will tear down my barns and build bigger ones” without any consideration for those around him who were hungry, the people Jesus was talking to knew exactly what part of town these guys lived in.
 And when Jesus said that God is going to require his soul tonight, you can imagine them smiling with approval.
 This was indeed a God they would want to believe in.

 These were not “made-up” stories; Jesus was telling it as it was.
 And he was telling them that, in the Kingdom of God that was coming, their lives were going to be very different.